VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 	row_type,idx,number_of_neurons,neuron_type,layer_idx
 	G,0,46,SS,4
-	G,1,50,PC,[4,1]
+	G,1,50,PC,[4->1]
 	row_type,receptor,pre_syn_idx,post_syn_idx,syn_type
 	S,ge,0,1[C]1,STDP

-Clearly Neurongroup 0 is group of 46 SS cells and Neurongroup 1 is a group of 50 PC cells.
+Clearly NeuronGroup() 0 is group of 46 SS cells and NeuronGroup() 1 is a group of 50 PC cells.
 The latter is multi-compartmental with a layer index of [4,1].
 Hence the compartments formation are as follows:

 +------+-------------------+------+
 | Comp.| Compartment  type |      |